-- 1. Improving communications with Black students about relevant programmes and activities at Kingston - c.
-Publish a guidebook for Black students that includes signposting to relevant services and activities at Kingston University (e.g., academic rep system) and Kingston upon Thames (e.g., Black beauty shops, Afro-Caribbean restaurants). - d.
+- 1. Improving communications with Black students about relevant programmes and activities at Kingston - a.
+Publish a guidebook for Black students that includes signposting to relevant services and activities at Kingston University (e.g., academic rep system) and Kingston upon Thames (e.g., Black beauty shops, Afro-Caribbean restaurants). - b.
 Deliver tailored communications with relevant information for Black students.
 These communications include KSU newsletters, social media posts, as well as open forums for Black students facilitated by KSU.
-This includes ensuring clarity on the support available to Black students, such as bursaries/grants, extracurricular opportunities, and academic support. - 2.
-Actively foster a more inclusive environment for Black students on campus - f.
-Collaborate with Black-led student societies and provide appropriate resources to improve the delivery of events for Black students and events that showcase Black cultures and identities, across all four campuses throughout the academic year. - g.
-Encourage Black-led student societies to develop a community of Black students to develop a sense of belonging and mutual support.
-This community should be hosted by KSU and the KU BAME Staff Network to enable students to have ownership of this space. - h.
-Improve the provision of Afro-Caribbean food across all campuses and KU events. - i.
-Implement cultural competency training for all staff and students at Kingston University, as outlined in KU's Race Equality Charter. - j.
-Increase Black student engagement in the Inclusive Curriculum Consultant programme, as outlined in KU's Race Equality Charter.
+This includes ensuring clarity on the support available to Black students, such as bursaries/grants, extra-curricular opportunities, and academic support. - 2.
+Actively foster a more inclusive environment for Black students on campus - a.
+Collaborate with Black-led student societies and provide appropriate resources to improve the delivery of events for Black students and events that showcase Black cultures and identities, across all four campuses throughout the academic year.